Metrist-Software/product-docs/docs/agent-overview.md

   behaviour of the IPA code will not change.
 * Maximize out-of-band processing.
 The IPA is a firehose that simply sends off data of _all_ intercepted calls to Metrist Orchestrator.
-Our Orchestrator can then take processing at leisure, sift out data it knows about, and convert it into a format that the Metrist back-end requires.
+Our Orchestrator can then take processing at leisure, sift out data it knows about, and convert it into a format that the Metrist backend requires.
 The data can be queued and processed with arbitrary delays as long as it is properly timestamped when received.

-Note that with this setup, customer-operated software is still in full control over what is sent to the Metrist back-end: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to Metrist Orchestrator, it acts as a filter to send data that is clean, free of sensitive information, and expected to be sent to the Metrist back-end.
+Note that with this setup, customer-operated software is still in full control over what is sent to the Metrist backend: while the IPA typically operates in "firehose" mode, observing and forwarding all outgoing API calls to Metrist Orchestrator, it acts as a filter to send data that is clean, free of sensitive information, and expected to be sent to the Metrist backend.

 #### IPA/Orchestrator protocol